What part of speech Is ‘By’?

 He is quite laidback and easygoing by nature.

-6. It is used with day and night to mean ‘during the day’ or ‘during the night’.
+6. It is used with day and night to mean ‘during the day’ or ‘during the night’:

 When deadlines are on the horizon, I work by the day and by the night.

 By can provide few types of adverbial information.
-If you recall, adverbs do two things in a sentence: first, they provide background information such as on time, place, manner, degree, reason, and more; second, they comment on the entire sentence.
+If you recall, adverbs provide background information such as on time, place, manner, degree, reason, and more.
+It can be used as an adverb in following ways:

-1. It points to a place.
+1. It points to a place:

 I stopped by for a quick snack on my way to the airport.
 [It points to an eating joint.]